salejandro/Genetics-Genomics/Practical3.md

 $ pip3 install gffutils
 ```

-> `gffutils` is a `Python` package for working with GFF and GTF files in a hierarchical manner [https://pythonhosted.org/gffutils/index.html].
+> `gffutils` is a `Python` package for working with GFF and GTF files in a hierarchical manner.

 Installing `BioPython` (required for some `gffutils` utilities):